e12exp/go4/Readme.txt

 ./MainUserAnalysis -e r3f-12 1000

 The events can be read from standard GSI lmd files or MBS or event servers.
-For each event the user event processor TXXXProc is called.
+For each event the user event processor CalifaProc is called.
 This user event processor fills some histograms from the input MBS event.

 All classes are defined and declared in two files (*.h and *.cxx)